josh-weston-g/Image-Palette-Extractor/README.md

 ## What it does

 This tool analyzes any image (local file or URL) and extracts its most dominant colors using K-means clustering.
-The colors are automatically sorted in rainbow order by hue, making it easy to create harmonious color schemes.
+The colors can be sorted by hue (rainbow order), saturation, or brightness, making it easy to create harmonious color schemes that suit your needs.
 You can export colors in multiple formats: RGB, Hex, or RGBA with custom opacity.

 ## Demo